Ella36/xcom2-custom-names/README.md

 * (Option 2) Using the Devs.bin pool.
 They have personalities/custom appearance made by the devs.
 The program can rename their last names so there's some custom appearance data compared to using Tom clones

+Ofcourse you can also make your own pool (see details below), but this requires some effort

 Result when importing some names from names.txt:
 ![Ingame result](img/screenshot_pool.png)